 The maintenance services shall be carried out during the Defect Liability Period and shall be continued for a minimum period of five (5) more years after the end of the defect liability period.

-If acceptance has been given BATCH/ LOT wise, the DLP of each BATCH/ LOT will end at a different time.
-Consequently, the date of start and date of AMC of such BATCH/ LOT will also differ.
+If acceptance has been given LOT wise, the DLP of each LOT will end at a different time.
+Consequently, the date of start and date of AMC of such LOT will also differ.

-In case of difference in end date of AMC period of first BATCH/ LOT and last BATCH/ LOT, contractor has to provide maintenance services of all BATCH/ LOT (including the BATCH/ LOT whose 5 years AMC is completed) at same rate and terms & conditions till the completion of AMC period of 5 years for last BATCH/ LOT, i.e. all the BATCH/ LOT shall be under AMC till the completion of AMC for five (5) years period of last BATCH/ LOT as depicted below:
+In case of difference in end date of AMC period of first LOT and last LOT, contractor has to provide maintenance services of all LOT (including the LOT whose 5 years AMC is completed) at same rate and terms & conditions till the completion of AMC period of 5 years for last LOT, i.e. all the LOT shall be under AMC till the completion of AMC for five (5) years period of last LOT as depicted below: